Spoilers! Baylor tops women’s NCAA field as bracket leaks

 “If we’re fortunate to get that far I’m confident that half of the UConn fans will be wearing Louisville gear and they won’t know who to cheer for,” Walz said, laughing.

+“We felt Tennessee and other teams in our last four in had significant wins,” NCAA selection committee chair Rhonda Lundin Bennett said.
+“That went into determining they were an at-large selection.”

+On the other end of the spectrum, Abilene Christian, Bethune-Cookman and Towson all are making their first NCAA tournament appearances.

-The women’s tournament begins play on Friday with the Final Four taking place in Tampa, Florida, on April 5 with the championship game two days later.
+The women’s tournament begins Friday.
+The Final Four takes place in Tampa, Florida, on April 5, with the championship game two days later.

 Other top seeds in Greensboro are No. 2 Iowa, No. 3 N.C.
 State and No. 4 South Carolina.
 The Gamecocks will play the first two rounds in Charlotte as the men’s NCAA Tournament is being played on South Carolina’s home court.